 The fluorescence gain is an amplification factor, or more precisely, the voltage of the detector at which the incoming light signal is amplified.
 Changing the gain moves the dynamic range of detection along the concentration curve of the analyte/assay.
 However, the width of the dynamic range is fixed and does not change.

 Weak signals need a large amplification (high gain), and bright signals need less amplification (small gain).
 An incorrectly selected gain can make measured data unusable because it either exceeds the measuring range or differences are no longer resolved.
+Data highlighting these effects can be found in the HowTo Note: How to optimise the gain setting of your microplate reader?
 The gain is typically set to have a maximum measurement output on the sample with the expected highest intensity.
 This is done in order to have the largest possible dynamic window between the highest and the lowest measurement values (fig. 8).

 All BMG LABTECH microplate readers determine the gain automatically, provided a specific well with a specific signal intensity is identified.
 However, on the CLARIOstar Plus and VANTAstar, no gain adjustment is necessary.
 The Enhanced Dynamic Range (EDR) technology was specifically designed to offer the largest possible dynamic range - 8 concentration decades.
 This provides researchers with an unprecedented convenience in microplate measurements as highly reliable results can be measured over a large dynamic range with no manual intervention.